lkrms/pretty-php/docs/Rules.md

 If a property has unimplemented hooks with no modifiers or attributes (e.g. `public $Foo { &get; set; }`), they are collapsed to one line, otherwise hooks with statements are formatted like anonymous functions, and hooks that use abbreviated syntax are formatted like arrow functions.

+### `StatementSpacing`

+In `for` loop expressions, a space is added after semicolons where the next expression is not empty.

+Whitespace is suppressed before, and newlines are added after, semicolons in other contexts and colons in alternative syntax constructs, `switch` cases and labels.

 ### `OperatorSpacing`

 Operators in `declare` expressions are ignored, otherwise spaces are added before and after operators not mentioned below.